Fountain-Coach/teatro-codex-macos-prompt-field-guide/parts/part-16.md

 - Learn by spiraling vocabulary → syntax → dialogue → composition.
 - Short daily practice builds fluency; weeks provide thematic focus.
 - Use memory aids and reflection to internalize the language.

+Examples: Use any from [Examples](../examples/README.md) to structure practice.

+## Try This
+- Plan a 1‑week schedule using one example per day with a focus area.
+- Define a 10‑minute daily routine (one frame → reflect) and log gains.
+- Design a memory aid for operators and energy curves; test recall.
 ## Navigation

 ---